atelic/os/README.md

 # Bare bones OS
-In which I build a kernel and operating system
+In which I try to build a kernel and operating system